shanujaiswal/Practice_Project/React/1)React Notes.md

-# Extension to Download in vscode

-1. Thunder Client --> For API
-2. ES7+ React/Redux/React-Native snippets by dsznajder ----> For Full Form
+react-dom --> for website
+react-native --> for mobile

+# React

+--> Javascript library for building user interfaces --> Used to build single-page applications.
+--> Allows us to create reusable UI components.
+--> React creates a VIRTUAL DOM in memory.
+--> Instead of manipulating the browser's DOM directly, React creates a virtual DOM in memory, where it does all the necessary manipulating, before making the changes in the browser DOM.
+--> Start by including three scripts, the first two let us write React code in our JavaScripts, and the third, Babel, allows us to write JSX syntax and ES6 in older browsers.

 # To Create a new file

---> npx create-react-app --> for normal create
+==> npx create-react-app my-react-app
+--> Node.js is required to use create-react-app.
+--> Create-react-app tool is an officially supported way to create React applications.
+--> my-react-app  == It is the name of new React project folder/directory.
+It can be replace with preferred project name.
---> npm create vite@latest --> for vite create
+--> A new browser window will pop up with localhost:3000 --> npm create vite@latest --> for vite create

-# npm start --> Start the development Server
+==> npm start --> Start the development Server

-# npm run build --> Bundles the app into statics files for production

-# npm test --> Starts the test runner
+==> npm run build --> Bundles the app into statics files for production ==> npm test --> Starts the test runner

-# npm run eject --> Removes this tool and copies build dependencies, configuration file and scripts into the app directory .If it is done , we can't go back.
+==> npm run eject --> Removes this tool and copies build dependencies, configuration file and scripts into the app directory .If it is done , we can't go back.

 # NPM -- node package manager